Dokapon Kingdom: Gameplay

 The game is a hybrid board game and role-playing video game with modes varying from story mode to battle royale in which four players are assigned a mission.
 Players spin a spinner and then move to any spot on the board that is reachable by moving that number of spaces.
 Players will have the freedom to choose the direction they want to go.
 Landing on an "empty" yellow space or another player will typically cause a battle, but sometimes the player will encounter a strange traveler that may allow them to play them at a minigame, or hire their services to steal or harm the other players.
 The battle system plays out in roshambo style, with the attack option beating counter, the counter option beating strike, and the defend option resisting the attack option.
 Multiple magics and stat changes play out both in battle and on the game board, while class-specific skills increase with player's job level.

 Three starting jobs are available to the new adventurer (warrior, thief, and magician), and following a pattern of leveling, eleven character jobs and darkling (if someone hears the whisper of the dark revenge, usually the current last place player) are possible.
 The game is won by the player with the most money at the end.
 The winner gets to marry the king's daughter if the player is male; the king makes an offer himself if the player is female, but will be rejected.
 However, regardless of gender, the winner takes the control of the kingdom.

 Plot

 The game takes place in a fictional land called "Dokapon Kingdom" which is being attacked by an army of monsters.
 Seeing this, the king offers Penny, his daughter, to be married to the player who finishes the game with the most money.
 2–4 adventurers hear this, and attempt to save the kingdom.
 The game ends when each of the main bosses are defeated, although the player can select other game options to make the game end faster.

+Development and release

+A remake titled Dokapon Kingdom: Connect was announced in January 2023, developed by Sting and published by Compile Heart.
+An international release was published by Idea Factory International on 9 May 2023.
+It was later ported to Windows and released on 7 September 2023.